Will the CHF/JPY Pair, Which Has Been Facing Resistance at Higher Levels, Rebound? Investors Are Watching This Weekend’s Price Movements Closely

 - France: Industrial Production

-In yesterday's U.S. currency trading, the Canadian dollar rose against the yen.
-The CAD/JPY pair rose from 114.263 to 114.824, moving above the 20-period moving average on the hourly chart.On the 4-hour chart, the price has rebounded from the +2σ Bollinger Band to the centerline.
-On the daily chart, the 75-day moving average is acting as a support level, and the price has recovered from last month’s low.
-However, during today’s Asian session, trading has been characterized by low volatility and a lack of clear direction.
+In U.S. currency trading yesterday, the Canadian dollar rose against the yen.
+The CAD/JPY pair rose from 114.263 to 114.824, with price action straddling the 20-period moving average on the hourly chart.On the 4-hour chart, the pair has rebounded from the +2σ Bollinger Band to the centerline, while on the daily chart, the 75-MA is acting as a support level, and the price has recovered from last month’s low.
+However, during today’s Asian trading session, price action has been characterized by low volatility and a lack of clear direction.